AndrewBelt/HelloDAW/README.md

 Instructions should be provided in a `README.md` file for setting up the development environment and acquiring relevant SDK files.

-## Using
+## Usage

-Each *HelloDAW* project attempts to obtain a standard unified low-level API using each plugin's SDK.
+Each *HelloDAW* project attempts to obtain a standard unified low-level starting point using each plugin's SDK.

-This is great for forking and writing your own plugin if you prefer *simple* and *low-level* to *complex* and *convenient*.
+This is great for forking and writing your own plugin if you prefer *simple* and *low-level* over *complex* and *convenient*.

-Some things you will need to do
-- process the 3-byte MIDI messages yourself
-- handle your own polyphony by managing multiple MIDI notes and voices

-If you enjoy that kind of thing, these boilerplate projects are for you!

 ## License